This Week for the Tigers: The Princeton women's basketball

 promoted to assistant coach.
 Griffith replaces Melanie Moore.

-the Division III women's basketball team.
+graduate assistant with the Division III women's basketball team.